Ismaguel/SimpleManageLibraryWPF/README.md

 #Business Logic
 #
-Models Book,Imprinter and Imprint have been created for
+Models: BaseModel, Book,Imprinter and Imprint.
+The Class Constantes is static class who content all constant or the code-table for the app